MasaCMS/documentation/01_getting-started/00_quick-start/index.md

 Follow this guide to have a Masa CSM instance running in no time.

-1. Dowload and install [Docker](https://www.docker.com/get-started), if you not already have done so.
+1. Download and install [Docker](https://docs.docker.com/get-started/), if you not already have done so.

 2. Download Masa CMS from this direct [download](https://github.com/MasaCMS/MasaCMS/archive/refs/heads/main.zip) link.
 A .zip file is now being download.

 3. Unzip the .zip file into a directory of you choice.
 We will refer in this guide to this as the `MasaCMSRootDir`.

 4. Goto your `MasaCMSRootDir` in a terminal window.